revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 All elements don't require the end tag or closing tag to be present.
-These are referred as empty elements, self-closing elements or void elements.
+These are referred as empty elements, self-closing elements, or void elements.

 </blockquote>
 </details>